CLQuantizer/ezblog/docs/blog/posts/Rust.md

 # I want to learn Rust

-Here are things that I love about Rust:
+Here is a list of things that I love about Rust:

+- The potential to get paid a lot